A fast direct solver for two-dimensional transmission problems of elastic waves: Numerical examples

 In what follows, a longitudinal plane wave is used as an incident wave for all numerical examples.
 The performance of the fast direct solver for the formulations of the boundary element method of the PMCHWT formulation \eqref{eq:gal_pm1} and \eqref{eq:gal_pm2} and the Burton--Miller formulation \eqref{eq:gal_bm1} and \eqref{eq:gal_bm2} is demonstrated.
-The DOF is equal to $4 N$, where $N = N_n = N_e$ and $N_n$ and $N_e$ are the number of nodes and elements on approximated $\Gamma$, respectively.
+The DOF is equal to $4 N$, where $N = N_n = N_e$ and $N_n$ and $N_e$ are the number of nodes and elements on the approximated $\Gamma$, respectively.
 We call the corresponding conventional boundary element method ``Conv'' in this paper.
-In this numerical example, an unit circle and a square are used as a mesh for an inclusion, as indicated in Figures \ref{fig:mesh_circle} and \ref{fig:mesh_square}.
+The choice of basis and test functions used for Conv is identical to that used for the fast direct solver.
+The system of linear equations derived from Conv is solved using a standard LU factorization with partial pivoting.
+In this numerical example, a unit circle and a square are used for an inclusion, as indicated in Figures \ref{fig:mesh_circle} and \ref{fig:mesh_square}.
 The multi-level algorithm for the proposed fast direct solver is used.
 A binary tree is used for a tree partitioning of the indices of nodes and elements.
 The bottom level of this binary tree is called the leaf level, which has $p$ cells for both the node tree and element tree.
 The rank after low-rank approximation is expressed as the number of skeletons.
-This number of skeletons increases with each level in the binary tree by $1.15$ times that for the previous level in this numerical example.
+This number of skeletons increases with each level in the binary tree by $1.15$ times that for the previous level in all numerical examples.
 For example, if the number of skeletons at the leaf level is 30, it increases to 34 at the level above the leaf level, and then to 39 at the level above that.
 We refer to the number of skeletons in the leaf level as the ``initial rank.''
 This initial rank is used for the low-rank approximations when computing $L_i^{1}, L_i^{2}, L_i^{3}, L_i^{4}, R_i^{1}, R_i^{2}, R_i^{3}$, and $R_i^{4}$ $(i = 1, 2, \ldots, p)$ at the leaf level.
 For computation of the numerical examples, a single compute node of the supercomputer TSUBAME4.0 at the Institute of Science Tokyo, which has two 96-core AMD EPYC 9654 CPUs (total number of cores: 192; maximum frequency: 3708 MHz) and 768 GB of 0.92-TB/s DDR5 memory, was used.
-The implementation was parallelized by \texttt{OpenMP}.
+The implementation was parallelized by OpenMP.
+We utilized all 192 CPU cores for all numerical examples.
+The fast direct solver part was implemented in C++, and the calculation of the discretized layer potential was implemented in Fortran.
+The compilers used were g++ and gfortran, respectively.